Skip to main content

 2. What are the main types of pollution?

 The five main types of pollution are: air pollution, water pollution, soil pollution, noise pollution, and light pollution.
 Air pollution is typically associated with vehicles and factories.
-Water pollution comes from industrial waste, and plastic.
-Soil pollution can come from pesticides or being dumped.
-Noise pollution and light pollution negatively affect both human life, and wildlife.
+Water pollution comes from industrial waste and plastic.
+Soil pollution can come from pesticides or from being dumped.
+Noise pollution and light pollution negatively affect both human life and wildlife.
 Each type of pollution harms the planet and ecosystem in different ways, but all types contribute to climate change and health issues.

 3. How can pollution impact human health?